cloudspannerecosystem/gcsb/README.md

 ### Not Supported (yet)

+- [ ] Interleaved tables for Load and Run phases.
 - [ ] Generating read operations utilizing [ReadByIndex](https://cloud.google.com/spanner/docs/samples/spanner-read-data-with-index#spanner_read_data_with_index-go)
 - [ ] Generating NULL values for load operations.
 If a column is NULLable, gcsb will still generate a value for it.
 - [ ] JSON column types